 So, yeah, my problem is I want to play God and control the outcome of things & situations.
 Setting myself up for disappointment and unnecessary anxieties.

 Knowing this ‘wanting to control the outcome’ syndrome is a big thing for me.
 And for once, I am happy with just that for today.
-I will normally chase on, and will want to move on to the next step (Oh yeah, I’m also a What next girl), drilling deeper to find out when were the instances this syndrome is messing up my life, and asking God for a solution.
+I will normally chase on and will want to move on to the next step (Oh yeah, I’m also a ‘what’s next’ person), drilling deeper to find out when were the instances this syndrome is messing up my life, and asking God for a solution.

 But nope.
 I am contented that I’ve realised I have this problem.

 What next, later.
 Prayer of surrender, now.

 and wisdom to know the difference.